 This is the thing to do on Christmas Eve in this town, and it's entirely free right down to the parking.
 Choirs, dance troupes, and musical ensembles from a variety of LA's neighborhoods and cultures present holiday entertainment in a three-hour family holiday extravaganza at the Music Center.

-There are ways to see the floats without camping out in Pasadena.
+Lend a hand with flowers and petals and help make the Rose Bowl floats in Pasadena.
 Photo courtesy of Tournament of Roses

 One of the greatest treats of the holiday season for our family is always Equestfest, the Los Angeles Equestrian Center's annual comfy peek at the Rose Parade (comfy because it doesn't involve camping out in Pasadena).
 Horses and riders come from all over the country to participate in the parade, and they join forces to offer an equestrian preview performance in the ring at Burbank's horse heaven.